UESTC-LIMITI/VESC/lispBM/lispBM/doc/lbmref.md

 ## Quotes and Quasiquotation

 Code and data share the same representation, it is only a matter of how you look at it.
-The tools for changing view, or interpretation,  are the quotation and quasiquotation operations.
+The tools for changing how your view are the quotation and quasiquotation operations.

 ---